 In the $72 million settlement listed above, it is worth mentioning that only $10 million were for actual damages and that $62 million were for punitive damages.
 Punitive damages are meant to punish the defendant and are based on an assumption of the defendant’s recklessness, negligence, or deliberately causing harm.
 It took jurors only four hours to find Johnson & Johnson liable for fraud, negligence, and conspiracy.
 This case is the first one in the U.S. in which damages have been awarded by a jury for such claims.

 To date, about 1,000 cases in Missouri and 200 in New Jersey have been filed against Johnson & Johnson, alleging that their talc-based personal products cause cancer.
 Needless to say, this case has stirred up renewed concerns over the dangers of talc-based personal products.

 Securing justice for hardworking people and families since 1959.

-The initiation of a product injury or wrongful death suit can be due to a number of causes.
+The initiation of a product injury lawsuit can be due to a number of causes.
 Whatever your claim entails, the Louthian Law Firm has been pursuing personal injury lawsuits in South Carolina since 1959.
 At the Louthian Law Firm, we are committed to providing personalized service to you while aggressively pursuing your claim.
 We promise to work hard to protect your rights and obtain for you the best possible outcome.
 For a free evaluation of your South Carolina wrongful death case, call our lawyers today toll free at (803) 454-1200.
-If you prefer, you can use our online contact form.